Gaia74/KCMP_Resources/README.md

 ﻿# KCMP_Resources

-Brought to you by Gaia74 an Kirador
+Brought to you by Gaia74 and Kirador

 So far, this resource pack includes: